I am a third-year PhD candidate in the Department of Statistics at UC Berkeley, advised by Bin Yu.

 My research is primarily focused on ensuring that machine learning models are trustworthy of making real-world decisions in high-impact fields such as finance, medicine, criminal justice, and more.
 My research is supported by the NSF Graduate Research Fellowship.

 I am also an Associate (part-time) Analyst with the San Diego Padres Research & Development team.
+In Summer 2026, I will be joining Microsoft Research as an intern.

 I graduated from Rice University in 2023 with a B.S. in Statistics, a B.S. in Computer Science, and a B.A. in Mathematics.
 While at Rice, I was fortunate to work with Genevera Allen.